mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-06-06-storage-clusteringa-living-project.md

 ---
-title: "Storage Clustering....a living project"
+title: Storage Clustering....a living project
 date: 2017-06-06T18:46:10
-summary: "This is really just a place holder that I'll be updating while I examine the various was to skin the cat called storage clustering.
-My main focus will be for..."
+summary: Exploring various storage clustering solutions as high available backend for virtual machine clusters.
+What is out there, what fits the needs, is it open source and how hard will it be to implement it.
+categories:
+  - home-lab
+  - virtualisation
+draft:
+tags:
+  - linux
+  - storage
+  - opensource
 ---

 This is really just a place holder that I'll be updating while I examine the various was to skin the cat called storage clustering.
 My main focus will be for High Availability and as a shared storage back end for virtual machine clusters.
 Also the ability to roll as much myself for a minimal price point.